Curriculum Level Outcomes & Curriculum Mapping

 Sample statements about these subjects can be found on the Provost’s web site at: https://provost.missouri.edu/syllabus-information/

-Dr. Cohn is the CVM ADA representative.
-If you are approached by a student with a possible disability requesting accommodations, please notify her immediately.
+Dr. Snider is the CVM ADA representative.
+If you are approached by a student with a possible disability requesting accommodations, please notify him immediately.
 Disability accommodations are not granted unless the student is registered with the Disability Center.

 The Course Syllabus or other first day handouts should also contain: